All Episodes

 If that's the reaction most people have, I'm curious to know.

-So there's the two questions, uh other little news items here before we head back to the phones.
+Other little news items here before we head back to the phones.

-You know, you've got Trump out there saying that Mexico sending the worst people they have to immigrate to the United States.
+You know, you've got Trump out there saying that Mexico is sending the worst people they have to immigrate to the United States.

-In fact, I want to go back and grab a sound bite from earlier in the program.
+In fact, I want to go back and grab a soundbite from earlier in the program.

-I want you to grab uh number five.
+I want you to grab number five.

 This is Trump.